pmoulton/keyboard/README.md

     * Caps lock will send control when pressed with other keys
     * It will send escape if pressed alone
 3. Shift key taps to parenthesis
-    * Tapping (not holding) the left shift will send a left parenthesis
+    * Tapping the left shift will send a left parenthesis, holding will send a shift key
     * Same as above for right shift